hsinhaoyu/hhyu_site/content/research.md

   - Yu _et al._ (2013) Visually evoked responses in extrastriate area MT after lesions of striate cortex in early life. _Journal of Neuroscience_ 33, 12479-12489. [[link]](https://www.jneurosci.org/content/33/30/12479.long)
       - [Commentary](https://f1000.com/prime/718046975) on F1000Prime.

-### 5. Evolution of the brain
+### 5. Evolution of primate brains
 ![icon](/about/evolution.jpg)
 My collaborator Tristan Chaplin and I used computational methods to compare the brains of primates, in order to answer the following question: do we have big brains because we are smarter?
 I wanted to publish the result under the title "Larger before Smarter", because the answer we found was negative.
-The implications of this finding were discussed in a book chapter I also co-authored with Tristan Chaplin.
+The implications of this finding were discussed in a book chapter I co-authored with Tristan Chaplin.

 Publications: